 7.13.
-Ancient woodland and veteran are irreplaceable habitats, which have both heritage and cultural value.
-Natural England a would result in the loss of or damage to ancient heritage and cultural value.
+Ancient woodland and veteran trees are Turkey Oak, Knightshayes irreplaceable habitats, which have both heritage and cultural value.
 Natural England advises that development which would result in the loss of, or damage to, ancient woodland and ancient or notable trees will not be permitted except in wholly exceptional circumstances, as set out in paragraph 180 of the NPPF.
 They also advise that it is preferable to link up fragmented areas of woodland, which might be divided by development, with green bridges or tunnels.
 Also, to buffer ancient woodland and notable/veteran trees by leaving an appropriate zone of semi-natural habitat between the development and the woodland, providing wildlife corridors, and balancing new developments and residential areas with green infrastructure and allowing space for trees.